czbnlp/LPE-SQL/README.md

 The `src` folder contains all source code.

+The `data` folder contains the BIRD development set.

 ## Download BIRD Dataset
 First, download the [BIRD dataset](https://drive.google.com/drive/folders/1zcoVq3SZItFaTIc6HA7AR_eMdZqKVjpL?usp=sharing) and save it to the following directory:
 `/LPE-SQL/data/`